Steal Your Face

 Steal Your Face is a live double album by the Grateful Dead, released in June 1976.
-It is the band's fifth live album and thirteenth overall.
-The album was recorded October 17–20, 1974, at San Francisco's Winterland Ballroom, during a "farewell run" that preceded a then-indefinite hiatus.
-It was the fourth and final album released by the band on their original Grateful Dead Records label.
+It is the band's fifth live album and thirteenth overall, as well as the fourth and final album released by the band on their original Grateful Dead Records label.

+The album was recorded October 17–20, 1974, at San Francisco's Winterland Ballroom, during a "farewell run" that preceded a hiatus from their nonstop touring schedule for the previous few years.
 The Grateful Dead Movie Soundtrack, a second album from the same run of shows, was released in 2005.